Vietnam.vn - Nền tảng quảng bá Việt Nam

 Kurdish voters, who make up 15-20% of the electorate, will play a key role in the vote.
 The pro-Kurdish Peoples' Democratic Party (HDP) is not part of the opposition coalition, but has also opposed Mr Erdogan's policies over the years.

-Mr Kilicdaroglu, a 74-year-old former civil servant, has promised to return to orthodox economic policies if elected.
-He has also promised to seek to return the country to a parliamentary system of government.
+Mr Kilicdaroglu, a 74-year-old former civil servant, has promised that if elected he will return to orthodox economic policies.
+He has also promised to seek a return to a parliamentary system of government.
 He has also promised to restore the independence of the judiciary.

 Hoang Nam (according to Reuters)